 *All images were captured by DTLCT

-5. The interval at which some of the major characters appear.
+5 The interval at which some of the major characters appear.
 I like the spread out of it all since it wouldn’t crowd the scenes OR make it draggy.
-If they let the others like Xiao Xue, Gong Hui Qi or Xue Zhi Qiang appear so early in the story, they would end up getting a draggy and/or messed up plotline.
-The spread out appearances made it a nice pace and NOT too overdone.
+If they let the others like Xiao Xue, Gong Hui Qi or Xue Zhi Qiang appear so early in the story, they would end up getting draggy and/or messed up plotline.
+The spread-out appearances made it a nice pace and NOT too overdone.
 They didn’t have to rush at the end to make everything work out–as much.

-7. Gabe Lan and Cynthia Wang as Cheng and Xiao Xue.
+7 Gabe Lan and Cynthia Wang as Cheng and Xiao Xue.
 Seriously, that was way too funny.
 For some weird, weird reason, I love watching their story more than some of the other ones.
 Since they were so into fighting each other off and attempting to sabotage each other at first.
-The developing of their relationship later on was funny as well, considering how they kept somewhat of a secret from the others.
-Somehow, I felt they were the most like husband and wife, especially the part in the hospital when Shi Lang was shot, they were working together like a team–and like how often seen in husband and wife.
+The developing of their relationship, later on, was funny as well, considering how they kept somewhat of a secret from the others.
+Somehow, I felt they were the most like husband and wife, especially the part in the hospital when Shi Lang was shot, they were working together as a team–and like how often seen in husband and wife.
 Not to mention the shirt he was wearing at that time.
 (I mentioned this in my episode review before.)

-9. Jing Lun and Jia Ying as Yu Yi and Hui Qi.
-Although Hui Qi caused some of the problems in here but it was too hard to hate her after learning of her bond to Shi Lang since little.
+9 Jing Lun and Jia Ying as Yu Yi and Hui Qi.
+Although Hui Qi caused some of the problems in here, it was too hard to hate her after learning of her bond to Shi Lang since little.
 Maybe it had to do with her angelic image.
-Aside from that, I really like seeing them together.
+Aside from that, I really liked seeing them together.
 They were just too cute, too compatible.

 *All images were captured by DTLCT